 In this way, all the necessary addresses are collected to enter them into your ReMI web server via the ‘REDIRECT ‘ page.

-This server scanner tool can also be used to find the IP address of all already configured web servers in your network (LoWi, ReMI, MiLo, MEMo).
-The two buttons ‘Reboot’ and ‘Set IP’ only work for the MEMo web server.
+Note: This server scanner tool can also be used to find the IP address of all already configured web servers in your network (LoWi, ReMI, MiLo, MEMo).
+The ‘Set IP’ button only works for the MEMo, MEGA and ELAN web server, the ‘Reboot’ button works for all 2-WIRE web servers, including LoWi and ReMI, and it will reboot selected module.

 You can see the summary in the video below: